mleczakm/monolog-sentry-bundle/README.md

 must point to the correct location of the [browscap.ini](https://browscap.org/)

 Configurable through `user_agent_parser` value, respectively `phpuseragent` or `native`.
-You can also add own, by providing name of service implementing [Parser](https://github.com/mleczakm/monolog-sentry-bundle/blob/master/UserAgent/Parser.php) interface.
+You can also add own, by providing name of service implementing [ParserInterface](https://github.com/mleczakm/monolog-sentry-bundle/blob/master/UserAgent/ParserInterface.php).

 ## Hints